luffy126/arrays/README.md

-small c things to practice
+small c arrays to practice